EthereumCommonwealth/DexNS/README.md

 DexNS 3.0 contracts are currently deployed on ETC mainnet.

+### DexNS_Frontend.sol

+This contract serves to register and manage Names.
 DexNS frontend contract: [0x72a679df082871c8507b2712b13802bc337e6d53](https://gastracker.io/addr/0x72a679df082871c8507b2712b13802bc337e6d53)

+### DexNS_Storage.sol

+This contract serves to access content of the already-registered Names.
 DexNS storage contract: [0x429611c633806a03447391026a538a022e1e2731](https://gastracker.io/addr/0x429611c633806a03447391026a538a022e1e2731)

 ## Interaction with DexNS